JoseRebel0/Python-Air-Hockey/README.md

-# Simple Python Game 🏒
+# Python Air Hockey 🏒

 This is a simple game in Python, developed during my Programming classes in the 10th grade as a project to assess students' knowledge of Python.